EliLillyCo/LillyMol/README.md

 3. install executables into the `bin/Linux` directory (build_deps/install.bzl)

 ## cmake
-There is `cmake` infrasture
-included, but that may, or may not, work - within Lilly we have not been able to make that work, usually as a result of conflicting protcol buffer versions on the system, but externally it often works, although it has not been tested recently.
+There is `cmake` infrastructure included, but that may, or may not, work - within Lilly we have not been able to make it work, usually as a result of conflicting protcol buffer versions on the system, but externally it often works, although it has not been tested recently.